tombisho/dsSyntheticClient/README.md

 `dsSyntheticClient` is a DataSHIELD client side package for generating synthetic data.

+DataSHIELD is a client-server framework for privacy preserving computation.

 Please also look at the server side package `dsSynthetic`

 https://github.com/tombisho/dsSynthetic